 While some political parties want to spend a little more of this money, the consensus is to keep saving and investing.
-The Norwegian Government Pension Fund is now worth over a trillion USD.
+As a result, the Norwegian Government Pension Fund is now worth over a trillion USD.

 And not to mention how the last two years of the Covid-19 pandemic have shown that when push comes to shove, the world was ready to make that sacrifice as well.
 While there have been protests, most of the population put their lives on hold to protect the vulnerable.

 Low self-worth combined with a relenting pressure to conform is a recipe for depression and social angst.
-Janteloven is not about how everyone can transcend equally but how to keep everyone down at the same level.
+Janteloven doesn't focus on helping everyone rise together, but rather on keeping everyone on the same lower level.

 But Janteloven takes it one step further.
-Because the top crab wouldn't even try to escape as that would make the other crabs look bad.
+Because the top crab wouldn't even try to escape because that would make the other crabs look bad.